SecurityHandbook/handbook/en/iot/andr.md

 <br>

 ## Secure Devices:
 As mentioned above, variety and diversity of devices running Android OS is a major security issue.
 Only a few manufacturers provide periodical security patches and OS updates for their models, for different reasons.
-As a result, brand new devices with old OS version and many known vulnerabilities, significantly raising the risk of exploitation, can be found on the market.
+As a result, brand new devices with old OS version and many known vulnerabilities – significantly raising the risk of exploitation – can be found on the market.
 Such practise unfortunately isn't only limited to cheap models, but more expensive ones as well.
-Therefore, users are encouraged to consider security parametres when picking their device.
-Below you'll find several parametres a device should offer in order to be considered.
+Users are therefore encouraged to consider security parametres when picking their device.
+Below you'll find several parametres a device should offer in order to be considered for selection.

 ### Security criteria for devices running Android OS:
 - bundled OS version at least **Q** (*10*)